SFDO-Community/Summit-Events-App/docs/set-up.md

     > USTEventRegistrationOptions
     > USTEventSubmit

-5. Got to the "Enabled Apex Class Access" heading and click on the "Edit" button.
+2. Got to the "Enabled Apex Class Access" heading and click on the "Edit" button.
 Make sure the following Apex Classes are in the "Enabled Apex Classes" list and then click "Save":
     > USTEventFeed
     > USTRestAdmissions

+### Setup Object Field Permissions for Public Access

-6. Find the "Field-Level Security" header and then find the **UST Event** object.
+1. Find the "Field-Level Security" header and then find the **UST Event** object.
 You will need to set up permissions for each field in the object to allow public users (non-logged in) to be able to register and see events.
 Set the following field level permissions:

+    Object permissions should have "Read" and "View All" enabled.

     | Field Name                         |  Field Type      | Read | Edit |
     |------------------------------------|:----------------:|:----:|-----:|